-13. Feeder calves must weigh a minimum of 300 and a maximum of 750 at initial weigh-in.
-Feeder calves must gain 1 pound a day.
-Feeder Calves must weigh 999 lbs. or less at fair weigh in.
-Market Calves must be less than 1,000 lbs. at the first weigh in.
-Market Calves must gain 1.5 pounds a day.
-Animals will only be weighed once initial weigh-in.
-Market livestock that are killed or die due to uncontrollable activities, (like dog attack) or have health threatening conditions from such events that inhibit proper growth, (not from parasites or inadequate feeding), or mobility (I.E. broken leg), may be replaced if the event happened within 10 days of initial weigh in.

-- 14. The official weight for all market livestock to determine rate-of-gain contest and to determine if animal sells, will be on the date of final official weigh in.
+- 11. Feeder calves must weigh 300 to 750 lbs. at initial weigh in.
+Feeder calves must gain 1 pound a day and weigh 999 lbs. or less at final weigh in.
+Market Beef must be less than 1,000 lbs. at first weigh in.
+Market Beef must gain 1.5 pounds a day.
+Animals will only be weighed once at initial weigh-in.
+Market livestock that are killed or die due to uncontrollable activities, (like dog attack) or have health threatening conditions from such events that inhibit proper growth, (not from parasites or inadequate feeding), or mobility (I.E. broken leg), may be replaced if the event happened within 10 days of initial weigh in. - 12.
+The official weight for all market livestock to determine rate-of-gain contest and to determine if animal sells, will be on the date of final official weigh in.
 Animals can be weighed in more than once to determine sale eligibility and show weight classification, but have to be done before the final time of weigh in for that species.
-When making Family Nominations for livestock, you must state which animal belongs to whom before the animal steps on the scale.
+When making family nominations for livestock, you must state which animal belongs to whom before the animal steps on the scale.
 There will be no changes after the animal steps on the scale.

-Family Nominations being is: all eligible siblings or youth who legally reside in the same household, share the same legal address, and materially participate in the care of the project the majority of the time. - 15.
-The time market animals are to be weighed at the fairgrounds are as follows:
+13. The time market animals are to be weighed at the fairgrounds are as follows: